OutSystems/docs-support/src/troubleshooting/infrastructure-management/deploy-all-workaround-11180.md

 If **Deploy All** was used and you are affected, a Tenant was created for every Module in the environment.
 Alongside this Tenant, multiple Timers and Site Properties were duplicated for each Tenant.
 As such, to address the situation, the invalid Tenants need to be cleaned up.

-The options available to resolve this situation are:
+The options available to resolve this situation are the following:

 * In case you have created a backup of both the Front-End(s) and the Database servers, you can perform a rollback to a point in time before the update to Platform Server 11.18.0.
 Be aware that any changes made after that point in time will be lost.